topheman/BabylonJSFirstSteps/README.md

 * `grunt serve` will launch an http server for the `src` folder

 Those steps are not mandatory, but it can be comfortable to have an http server.

+You can generate the API doc of `/src/js/custom/gameTry/cone.js` by running `npm run doc`.

+Though, you will need to have jsdoc, if you don't, just run : `npm install jsdoc -g`